 There are schools participating in the School Enterprise Challenge in 106 countries around the world, running businesses in a huge variety of different circumstances and environments.

-Read some inspiring examples of great school businesses and find out about our winning schools from the 2016 edition of the challenge.
-See some excellent example business ideas and plans to find out exactly how it’s done!
+Read some inspiring examples of great school businesses and find out about our winning schools from the 2016 edition of the School Enterprise Challenge.
+See some excellent example Business Ideas and Plans to find out exactly how it’s done!

 Scroll over our map to meet some of the amazing businesses schools are running all around the world!

 Meet some of our schools!

 Kariba South Primary School, Zambia

 Through their involvement in the School Enterprise Challenge, Kariba South School has established a successful tailoring business, making school uniforms, bags and aprons.
 They recently expanded their product range into fabric decorations which have proved really popular!
 They have generated an impressive profit by using second-hand materials and by finding new markets in Zambia and the UK!